 Emerging Markets Risk - The risks of investing in foreign securities are increased in connection with investments in emerging markets.
 Emerging markets are countries generally considered to be relatively less developed or industrialized.
 Emerging markets often face economic problems that could subject a Fund to increased volatility or substantial declines in value.
 Deficiencies in regulatory oversight, market infrastructure, shareholder protections and company laws could expose a Fund to risks beyond those generally encountered in developed countries.
 Emerging market countries typically have less established legal, accounting and financial reporting systems than those in more developed markets, which may reduce the scope or quality of financial information available to investors.
 Governments in emerging market countries are often less stable and more likely to take extra-legal action with respect to companies, industries, assets, or foreign ownership than those in more developed markets.
 Moreover, it can be more difficult for investors to bring litigation or enforce judgments against issuers in emerging markets or for U.S. regulators to bring enforcement actions against such issuers.
 Funds may also be subject to Emerging Markets Risk if they invest in derivatives or other securities or instruments whose value or return are related to the value or returns of emerging markets securities.
-In addition, profound social changes and business practices that depart from norms in developed countries' economies have hindered the orderly growth of emerging economies and their markets in the past and have caused instability.
-High levels of debt tend to make emerging economies heavily reliant on foreign capital and vulnerable to capital flight.
-Countries in emerging markets are also more likely to experience high levels of inflation, deflation or currency devaluation, which could also hurt their economies and securities markets.
-The economy of some emerging markets may be particularly exposed to or affected by a certain ind
+In addition, profound social changes and business practices that depart from norms in developed countries' economies have hindered the orderly growth of emerging economies and securities in merging markets are also more likely to experience high levels of inflation, deflation or currency devaluation, which could also hurt their economies and securities markets.
+The economy of some emerging markets may be particularly exposed to or affected by a certain industry or sector, and therefore issuers and/or securities of such emerging markets may be more affected by the performance of such industries or sectors.
+For these and other re